M4p4/flask-starter-project/README.md

-# A simple flask starter project with config.py
+# Flask starter project with config.py

-## To run use following command:
+### To run use following command:

 ```
 flask run